situmtech/cordova/README.md

       "stepIdxDestination":0,
       "orientationType":"Left",
       "indicationType":"Turn",
-      "humanReadableMessage":"Turn left and go ahead for 2 meters", // Only iOS, Android version coming "orientation":1.8215326070785522, // radians
+      "humanReadableMessage":"Turn left and go ahead for 2 meters", "orientation":1.8215326070785522, // radians
       "neededLevelChange":false, // True if change floor is needed "nextLevel":3 // Floor number.
 The floor level to which the user need to go.
-Only Android for now. iOS version coming },
+   },
    "type":"progress",
    "timeToGoal":62.55179214477539